Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 He recorded a lot of material, then brought those recordings into Pro Tools and started building pre-mixes.

 For the bigger stomps, he would layer and build up to around 60 tracks.
 Small to big, then bounce them down into usable elements.
-The result was full, with strong low end and natural reverb that didn't sound artificial.
+The result was full, with a strong low end and natural reverb that didn’t sound artificial.

 He didn’t stop with stomps.
 He recorded normal steps, spins, slides, and tennis shoe squeaks.